teamdelta2016/TeamDelta/Documentation/spec.md

 To create a more realistic experience, and to allow users across the country to try the simulation in their local area, it should be possible to drive on any UK road which has street view images

 ####Image Processing
+*This component will transform the raw images to a view of the road through the eyes of an elderly driving by applying appropriate algorithms to simulate vision problems.
+It will be developed by Sam (approx. 15-20 hours) and Anna (approx. 5-10 hours).*

 The image processing component should simulate the following age-related vision problems:
 - Blurriness
 - Loss of peripheral vision